MatthewReid854/check4updates/docs/How does it work.rst

     1. I want to upgrade
     2. Remind me tomorrow
     3. Skip this version
+    4. Never ask me again
     Your choice:

-The following text outputs will be printed to the console when the user selects 1, 2, or 3 from the prompt:
+The following text outputs will be printed to the console when the user selects 1, 2, 3, or 4 from the prompt:

 - 1.